FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation

 Attention-based methods allow us to calculate the ``attention scores'' assigned to an input variable to compute a specific output variable.
 This is exemplified in the heatmap shown in Figure \ref{fig:gate_tide_attention}, which shows the attention scores assigned to the tide (columns) to compute the gate schedule output (rows) for 24 hours into the future.
 Note that there are 96 columns and 24 rows because we use 72 hours of past tidal observations and 24 hours of future predicted tidal data to predict 24 hours of the gate schedule into the future.
-Thus the rows $[0,23]$ correspond to the 24 hours into the future, while the columns $[0,95]$ also include 72 hours of the recent past.
-Thus, $t=72$ corresponds to the ``current'' time point, and the columns $[72,95]$ correspond to the same time points as rows $[0,23]$.
+The rows $[0,23]$ correspond to the 24 hours into the future, while the columns $[0,95]$ also include 72 hours of the recent past and 24 hours of the future predicted tidal data.
+Therefore, $t=72$ corresponds to the ``current'' time point, and the columns $[72,95]$ correspond to the same time points as rows $[0,23]$.